-This increasing congestion pushes capitalism toward the second route of 'primitive accumulation,' or, in Harvey's vocabulary, 'accumulation by dispossession.'
-In contrast to expanded reproduction where accumulation occurs through the appropriation of newly created surplus, dispossession relies on the appropriation of existing surplus.
-Whereas 'expanded reproduction' works through the seemingly peaceful mechanism of the market, 'accumulation by dispossession' relies on power, with the use of numerous techniques, ranging from stock market manipulation, through debt crises, to the commodification of nature and open military conquest.
+This increasing congestion pushes capitalism toward the sec-ond route of primitive accumulation, or, in Harvey's vocabulary, "accumulation by dispossession."
+In contrast to expanded repro-duction where accumulation occurs through the appropriation of newly-created surplus, dispossession relies on the appropriation of existing surplus or the bare subsistence of others.
+Whereas exexisting surplus or the bare subsistence of others.
+Whereas expanded reproduction works through the seemingly peaceful mechanism of the market, accumulation by dispossession relies on power, with the use of numerous techniques, ranging from stock market manipulation, through debt crises, to the commodification of nature, and open military conquest.

 Historically, expanded reproduction and accumulation by dispossession have oscillated countercyclically, according to Harvey.
-During the latter half of the nineteenth century, 'overaccumulation' at the core led to dispossesion through imperialist expansion.
+During the latter half of the nineteenth century, overaccumulation at the core led to dispossession through imperialist expansion.
 Britain was increasingly challenged by other overaccumulators, and the conflict eventually culminated in two world wars.
 The emergence in 1945 of the United States as the new hegemon made expanded reproduction once more the main engine of global capitalism.
-But since the 1970s, with Europe and Japan making a comeback and, more recently, with East Asia developing its own 'overaccumulation,' the pressure for 'accumulation by dispossession' re-emerged.
+But since the 1970's, with Europe and Japan making a comeback and, more recently, with East Asia developing its own overaccumulation, the pressure for accumulation by dispossession re-emerged.
 The new wars in the Middle East are the newest manifestation of this predatory process.
-The United States is trying to debt and external liabilities that are both over 100 per cent of GDP.
-It will have lost control arrest its hegemonic decline, and it is 'looking to control oil supplies as a means to counter the power shifts threatened within the global economy' (pp. 80-81).
+The United States is trying to arrest its hegemonic decline, and it is "looking to control oil supplies as a means to counter the power shifts threatened within the global economy" (Harvey, 2003: 80-81).
+2003: 80-81).

 Besides the new vocabulary, the argument adds little substance to existing theories of imperialism, particularly those articulated by the Monopoly Capital school.
 But there is a difference.
-Earlier theorists of monopoly capitalism, such as Kalecki (1943a; 1943b; 1967), Tsuru (1956), Steindl (1952), Baran and Sweezy (1966) and Magdoff (1969; 1972), took great pain to both theoretically conceptualize and empirically investigate the processes of accumulation they wrote about; regardless of whether they were right or wrong, their research methods stand as beacons for generations to come.
+Earlier theorists of monopoly capitalism, such as Kalecki (1971a; 1971b; 1972), Tsuru (1956), Steindl (1976), Baran & Sweezy (1966), and Magdoff (1969; 1972), took great pains to both theoretically conceptualize and empirically investigate the processes of accumulation they wrote about; regardless of whether they were right or wrong, their research methods stand as beacons for generations to come.
 Harvey, by contrast, does neither.

 Instead, he begins by setting up two parallel worlds.
-The first world, that of 'expanded reproduction,' works according to the rules of Marx's general theory of accumulation.
-This is where 'value,' 'surplus value,' 'accumulation,' and 'overaccumulation,' are determined.
-The other world, that of 'accumulation by dispossession,' obeys none of these rules.
+The first world, that of expanded reproduction, works according to the rules of Marx's general theory of accumulation.
+This is where labor value, surplus value, capital accumulation, and overaccumulation, are determined.
+The other world, that of accumulation by dispossession, obeys none of these rules.
 This separation stands in theory.
-In practice, though, the two worlds get mixed up, and according to Harvey that mixture makes it hard to 'discern how the stern laws of economics work behind all the smoke and mirrors' (p.
-79).
+In practice, though, the two worlds get mixed up, and according to Harvey that mixture makes it hard to "discern how the stern laws of economics work behind all the smoke and mirrors" (2003: 79).

-Stated in passing, the problem reads like a mere 'technicality.'
+Stated in passing, the problem reads like a mere technicality.
 It is not.
-Harvey confidently asserts that 'Global capitalism has experiences a chronic and enduring problem of overaccumulation since 1970s' (p.
-64).
-But then, being unable to separate the 'stern laws of economics' from the 'smoke and mirrors,' how does he know that the problem - assuming there was one - indeed was one of 'overaccumulation'?
-In order to draw such conclusion, he needs, first, to define and empirically measure 'accumulation' in the context of 'expanded reproduction'; second, to explain and empirically illustrate actual cases of 'normal' accumulation; third, to empirically show how concrete instances of 'overaccumulation' differ from this 'normal' accumulation; and, last but not least, to show how, in a world 'distorted' by 'smoke and mirrors,' he can disentangle the effect of 'accumulation by dispossession' from that of 'overaccumulation.'
+Harvey confidently asserts that "Global capitalism has experienced a chronic and enduring problem of overaccumulation since 1970s" (2003: 64).
+But then, being unable to separate the "stern laws of economics" from the "smoke and mirrors," how does he know that the problem-assuming there was one-indeed was one of overaccumulation?
+In order to draw such a conclusion, he needs, first, to clearly define and empirically measure "accumulation" in the context of "expanded reproduction"; secondly, to explain and empirically illustrate actual cases of "normal" accumulation; thirdly, to empirically show how concrete instances of "overaccumulation" differ from this "normal" accumulation; and, last but not least, to show how, in a world "distorted" by "smoke and mirrors," he can disentangle the effect of "accumulation by dispossession" from that of "overaccumulation."